 I am a software developer in Louisville, Kentucky, and I am really freaking happy here.

 A common theme in the development community I most readily identify with (the Ruby community) is one of optimizing for happiness.
 I’d like to think this is largely because the language itself makes developer happiness a design goal.
 Whatever the reason, in the same way that GitHub has optimized their company for happiness, and Ruby has optimized itself for happiness, I strive to optimize my daily life for happiness.

 Maybe.
 As I’ve talked to other programmers, I get the distinct impression that if they are optimizing for happiness, they’re being a good deal less intentional about it.

-Let's get this out of the way: Being a programmer is one of the most singularly satifying careers in the world.
-We get to wake up every morning and create things, solve interesting problems, and, if we're doing our jobs well, make people happy.
+Let’s get this out of the way: Being a programmer is one of the most singularly satifying careers in the world.
+We get to wake up every morning and create things, solve interesting problems, and, if we’re doing our jobs well, make people happy.
 AND WE CAN DO THIS FROM ANYWHERE IN THE WORLD.
 This means that we get to shape our lives and careers in ways that are impossible in many professions.
-If that doesn't make you smile, please see your doctor (who, by the way, doesn't get to have as much fun on his job as you do).
+If that doesn’t make you smile, please see your doctor (who, by the way, doesn’t get to have as much fun in their job as you do).